-Appearance of Plymouth Rock Chickens
+The appearance of Plymouth Rock Chickens

-Whereas females have black bars that are slightly wider than the white bars and this can sometimes give them a slightly darker greyish hue than the boys.
+Whereas females have black bars that are slightly wider than the white bars, this can sometimes give them a slightly darker greyish hue than the boys.

-There are several other varieties in the Plymouth Rock family as we shall see.
+There are several other varieties in the Plymouth Rock family, as we shall see.

-In fact, it is probably iconic in American culture, so in this article we will describe the barred Plymouth Rock member of the family.
+In fact, it is probably iconic in American culture, so in this article, we will describe the barred Plymouth Rock member of the family.

-It has a large, sturdy triangular shaped body with a full breast and a long, broad back.
+It has a large, sturdy triangular-shaped body with a full breast and a long, broad back.

-The barring pattern should be sharply defined black and white, unlike the Dominique which is much ‘fuzzier’ and leans towards grey.
+The barring pattern should be sharply defined black and white, unlike the Dominique, which is much ‘fuzzier’ and leans towards grey.

-Skin and legs are yellow and their legs are clean, with four toes to each foot.
-Their ear lobes, comb and wattles should all be red as is the face.
+Skin and legs are yellow, and their legs are clean, with four toes to each foot.
+Their ear lobes, comb, and wattles should all be read as is the face.

-A standard sized hen will weigh about 7½lbs, with roosters up to 9½lbs.
+A standard-sized hen will weigh about 7½lbs, with roosters up to 9½lbs.

-There is a bantam variety and their weights are 2.5lbs for females and 3.0lbs for males.
+There is a bantam variety, and their weights are 2.5lbs for females and 3.0lbs for males.

-The barred Plymouth Rock breed was admitted to the American Poultry Association in 1874.
-Currently there are seven accepted varieties.
+The Barred Plymouth Rock breed was admitted to the American Poultry Association in 1874.
+Currently, there are seven accepted varieties.
 The varieties of the Plymouth Rock recognized in the US are:

 - Silver Penciled